OpenFn/kit/README.md

 This repo uses `typesync` to ensure that all packages have an appropriate `@types/` package.

+This must be run MANUALLY (See https://github.com/OpenFn/kit/issues/333)

 On every add, update and remove. you should do `pnpm run typesync` from the repo root.

 Note that @types packages only synchronise with the major and minor versions of a package.
-So for `@types/x@major.minor.patch`, `major` and `minor` refer to the versions of the corresponding package `x`, and `patch` is the verrsion number of the actual types package.
+So for `@types/x@major.minor.patch`, `major` and `minor` refer to the versions of the corresponding package `x`, and `patch` is the version number of the actual types package.

 ## Testing the CLI on a branch